Deciding where traffic calming is needed

 - reduce the number and severity of casualties resulting from road traffic collisions, especially those involving pedestrians and cyclists

 - discourage heavy vehicles and ‘through traffic’ from using unsuitable routes

 - reduce speeding

-- improve the urban street environment and reduce community severance
+- improve the urban street environment for local communities

 - promote a greater feeling of safety